Surf along coatline

 The water in the river that turns into the waterfall comes from Lake Leitisvatn also known as the floating lake.
 Lake Leitisvatn is one of the most beautiful lakes in the Faroe Islands.

 This lake is perched atop the basalt cliff and then forms into Bøsdalafossur waterfall that drops straight into the chilly North Atlantic Ocean.
 Standing next the crashing water is a forceful experience.
+You will have noting but the rugged coastline in front of you and mighty views.

 There are two other great attractions in the same area as Bøsdalafossur Waterfall.
 You will find the towering free-standing rock wall Geituskorardrangur here as well as the cliff Trælanípa.
 This is where you will experience the lake hanging above the ocean.

 Bøsdalafossur lies on the same island as where you will find Vagar Airport.
 The hike to Bøsdalafossur starts only 5 kilometres (3.1 miles) from the airport.
+You are likely to see flights up in the air from the national airline company Atlantic Airways or some of the other flights to the Faroe Islands during your hours exploring the attraction.

 Other great attractions